How Cell Signal Amplifiers Improved Customer Satisfaction at Canada-Based Storage Facility

 Dymon says the improvement in cellular signal in and around the facility was immediate and impressive.
 Customer complaints have stopped, and the business has become more efficient with a consistent two to three bars on phones for both data and voice for all Canadian carriers like Rogers, Telus and Bell.

-WilsonPro cellular amplifiers were able to address all the requirements that Dymon set out to find to boost their indoor cell coverage since these amplifiers boost all carriers, automatically adjust to outside signal changes, provide strong, secure cell coverage, boost all networks and are a fraction of the cost of passive DAS technology.
+The WilsonPro Repeater System was able to address all the requirements that Dymon set out to find to boost their indoor cell coverage since these amplifiers boost all carriers, automatically adjust to outside signal changes, provide strong, secure cell coverage, and boost all networks.

 Customers and employees now have the strong and reliable signal they expect.
 Contact us to learn how we can help solve your connectivity issues in your building.